Paul Creative Arts Center

 Virtually all of Theatre and Dance's classes meet in the Paul Creative Arts Center and in New Hampshire Hall.
 The Paul Creative Arts Center (PCAC) houses two theatres, three dressing rooms, a well equipped scene shop, a costume shop, a green room, storage facilities, classrooms, and the offices of all the faculty and staff, and the department office in room D22, as well as rooms and offices for the Departments of Art and Music.
 New Hampshire Hall houses the Newman Dance Studio and the smaller "stage" studio.

 Johnson Theatre is a fully equipped, 688 seat, proscenium theatre.
 Major Department of Theatre & Dance productions are produced on the Johnson stage.
 Adjacent to the stage is the scene shop.
 Johnson Theatre is the largest auditorium space on campus.
-It not only hosts Theatre & Dance events, but performances for the Department of Music, Celebrity Series events, and other performances that require a large auditorium.
+It not only hosts Theatre & Dance events, but performances for the Department of Music and other performances that require a large auditorium.
 The Theatre & Dance Box Office is located in the Johnson Theatre lobby.

 The Hennessy Theatre is a small, 150 seat black box theatre.
 The Hennessy Theatre is used for most Theatre & Dance subscription season productions, Mask and Dagger, and most student productions.
 The Hennessy Theatre has undergone major renovations in the past few years to include a larger seating capacity and a new electrical and sound system.